Chemical-Resistance Guide for Gloves

 Choosing Chemical-Resistant Gloves

 Chemical-resistant gloves are an important piece of personal protective equipment when working with chemicals.
-A Material Safety Data Sheet (MSDS) is the first and usually the best place to find a recommendation for which glove is appropriate for the chemical you're using.
+A Material Safety Data Sheet (MSDS) is the first and usually the best place to find a recommendation for which glove is appropriate the chemical you're using.
+If that information is not on the MSDS, the glove manufacturers test their glove materials with common workplace chemicals and provide test data in chart format.
 The test data is generally from a laboratory environment and with one specific chemical.
 Glove manufacturers generally do not test chemical mixtures and don't consider other variables in your application, such as hot or cold temperatures and cut hazards.
 Below are chemical guide links of the larger glove manufacturers distributed by Grainger.

 On these chemical-resistance guide charts, you will find gloves made from many different materials.
 Different glove materials can react differently to individual chemicals.
 An important consideration when choosing a protective glove for working with chemicals is how the specific chemical reacts with the glove material.
 An MSDS that only specifies an acid-resistant glove is misleading because one glove material might work fine with hydrochloric acid, but provide little or no protection from nitric acid.
 Gloves are generally tested and rated in three categories for chemical compatibility: degradation, breakthrough time and permeation rate.
 All three should be considered when selecting a glove.